Menu

 • The Length of Claims Period

-When you take out insurance, you need to decide whether you want it with a shorter-term duration of up to 5 years or a longer-term that will protect you to retirement.
+When you take out insurance, you need to decide whether you want it for a shorter duration of up to 5 years or a longer duration that will protect you until retirement.

-Short-term cover: This limits the duration of how long a pay-out can occur.
-Popular duration lengths for protection are between one and five years, where there is usually a cap.
+Short-term cover: This limits the duration of a payout.
+Popular protection durations are between one and five years, and there is usually a cap.

 Long-term cover: This protection is more expensive in terms of monthly cost but will provide you with a monthly salary either until you can return to paid employment or until retirement if you can never operate again in a dental practice.